atomix/atomix/README.md

 ### Failure detection

 The `Node` objects provided by the `ClusterService` provide a `Node.State` that can indicates the liveliness of the given node.
-The cluster service uses a phi accrual failure detection algorith internally to detect failures, and nodes' states are updated as failures are detected:
+The cluster service uses a phi accrual failure detection algorithm internally to detect failures, and nodes' states are updated as failures are detected:

 ```java